hosgha/Interview/InterviewHandbook.md

 ```

 #### Cherry pick
-Cherry-picking in Git means choosing a commit from one branch and applying it to another.
+Selects a specific commit from one branch and applies it to another, helpful for incorporating individual changes.
 This contrasts with other ways such as merge and rebase which normally apply many commits to another branch.
 It's also possible to cherry-pick multiple commits but merge is the preferred way over cherry-picking.